About Our School District

 Yorkville CUSD #115

-Thanks to a very supportive community two referenda, passed in 2002, and two more referenda passed in 2006 allowed the District to add additional staff, more programs, a new intermediate school for 750 students in grades 4-6 which opened in the fall of 2004, an addition of five classrooms to Bristol Grade School housing students in grades K-3 that opened in 2005, and, thanks to a joint agreement with the developers of the Grande Reserve subdivision, Grande Reserve, a new elementary school, was built at no cost to the taxpayers, which opened in August 2006.
-In the fall of 2007 District 115 opened another new elementary school for 650 pre-K through 6 students at Bristol Bay, also constructed through an agreement with the developers who put $6 million towards that effort, with another pre-K-6 grade elementary school at the Autumn Creek subdivision that opened in the fall of 2009 in a continued effort to stay ahead of a growing student body and keep the student/teacher ration low.
+Thanks to a very supportive community two referenda passed in 2002, and two more referenda passed in 2006 allowed the District to add additional staff, more programs, a new intermediate school for 750 students in grades 4-6 which opened in the fall of 2004, an addition of five classrooms to Bristol Grade School housing students in grades K-3 that opened in 2005, and, thanks to a joint agreement with the developers of the Grande Reserve subdivision, Grande Reserve, a new elementary school built at no cost to the taxpayers, opened in August 2006.
+In the fall of 2007 District 115 opened another new elementary school for 650 pre-K through 6th grade students at Bristol Bay, also constructed through an agreement with the developers who put $6 million towards that effort, with another pre-K through 6th grade elementary school at the Autumn Creek subdivision that opened in the fall of 2009 in a continued effort to stay ahead of a growing student body and keep the student/teacher ration low.
 The Yorkville High School Academy opened in the fall of 2008 and houses the entire freshman class in the original high school building that has been reconstructed to meet the needs of the new advanced freshman high school curriculum.
 Yorkville Grade School and Circle Center Grade School were both completely renewed with new paint, air conditioning, new lighting, and flooring in 2007.
-Passage of the building fund referendum in 2006 also allowed the District to build a new middle school for 1000 students in grades 7 and 8 in the Raintree subdivision, south of town, which opened in the fall of 2008 with an enrollment of over 800 students.
+Passage of the building fund referendum in 2006 also allowed the District to build a new middle school for 1000 students in grades 7 and 8 in the Raintree subdivision south of town which opened in the fall of 2008 with an enrollment of over 800 students.

 Yorkville Grade, Circle Center Grade and Bristol Grade schools will begin the learning process for students in grades K-3.
 Autumn Creek, Grande Reserve and Bristol Bay Elementary Schools serve students in grades K-6.
 Yorkville Intermediate School is home to students in grades 4 through 6.
 Yorkville Middle School continues with grades 7 and 8.
-Finally, Grade 9 students will enter the High School Academy and then transfer as sophomores to the high school, preparing and expanding minds for the step into adulthood.
+Finally, 9th grade students will enter the High School Academy and then transfer as sophomores to the high school, preparing and expanding minds for the step into adulthood.
 The District also has a wonderful special education program through its membership in the Kendall County Special Education Cooperative.
 District high school students have the opportunity for technical programs offered through District membership in the Indian Valley Vocational Center.
-Further educational opportunities await high school students through an agreement to allow class work while, in high school, with nearby Waubonsee Community College.
+Further educational opportunities await high school students through an agreement to allow class work to be completed at Waubonsee Community College while students are in high school.

-The school district is committed to preparing students to live and work in 21st Century society.
+The school district is committed to preparing students to live and work in the 21st Century.
 In this information age, basic skills are extended to include the ability to solve problems, think critically, and communicate effectively.
 All the buildings are modernized and climate controlled.
 The district continues to work on the alignment of our K-12 curriculum with the Common Core Learning Standards is proud of the innovative approaches of the staff.
-By focusing on the curriculum, learning environment and staff development, District #115 works to guarantees that a student's educational goals are met in a quality learning environment.
+By focusing on the curriculum, learning environment and staff development, District #115 guarantees a quality learning environment to meet a student's educational goals.